A data landscape gives you an overview of the available, accessible and required data sources of your company.

 To explore the required and available data sources for a specific use case.
-Start by naming the use case and placing the appropriate card in the box exploitation in the middle of the template.
+Start by naming the use case and placing the appropriate card in the box utilization in the middle of the template.
 This can be for example a card from the box utilization of the Data Strategy template or from the template Analytics Maturity.

 To generally explore the data sources available to your business.
-If you want to narrow the scope, name it and place a card in the exploitation box.
+If you want to narrow the scope, name it and place a card in the utilization box.
 Otherwise, leave the box in the middle empty.

-You then go through the four quadrants - owned ~, earned ~, paid ~ and public data - in a clockwise direction and consider which data sources of the respective origin are available for the specific application or necessary or at least helpful.
+You then go through the four quadrants - owned ~, earned ~, paid ~ and public data - in clockwise direction and consider which data sources of the respective origin are available for the specific application or necessary or at least helpful.

-Your most valuable data assets are typically owned data (also called "first party data"), which is data that your company has created or collected itself and in which you have full and exclusive rights of use.
+Your most valuable data assets are typically owned data (also called "first party data"), which is data that your company has created or collected itself and for which you have full and exclusive rights of use.

-Earned data are usually limited in terms of exploitation and you cannot be sure that other companies, especially your competitors, will not have the same data.
+Earned data is usually limited in terms of exploitation and you cannot be sure that other companies, especially your competitors, will not have the same data.
 Earned data comes from your customers and partners (e.g. suppliers, service providers etc.) and is collected within the context of the existing customer or supplier relationship.

 Paid data is data from other companies that you have purchased or exchanged for your own data or your own services (as part of a data exchange).
 If the other company has created or captured this data, it is called “second party data”.
-Data brokers who sell the data of other companies offer "third party data".
+Data brokers who sell data of other companies offer "third party data".
 Another source of paid data are data marketplaces.
 The data providers usually do not sell the data exclusively to you and usually only for limited purposes.